bryanpbaker/the-ground-up-rr/README.md

+<h1>The Ground Up RR</h1>

-<h1>A bad to the bone starter kit for React and Redux apps.
-Uses Webpack, Babel, Capistrano, Sass and some other cool stuff.</h1>
+<h2>A bad to the bone starter kit for React and Redux apps.
+Uses Webpack, Babel, Capistrano, Sass and some other cool stuff.</h2>

 <h2>Getting Started</h2>
 <ul>